Get our newsletter

 • Perdue Chicken’s slogan, “It takes a tough man to make a tender chicken,” got terribly mangled when that campaign was launched in Mexico.
 A photo of Frank Perdue with one of his birds appeared on billboards with the Spanish caption “It takes a hard man to make a chicken aroused.”

-These types of mistakes are easy to spot with a quick back translation or a check with someone from the local market.
+These types of marketing translation mistakes are easy to spot with a quick back translation or a check with someone from the local market.
 The silent killer of many cross-cultural campaigns is translation that looks fine in a back translation, but sounds lifeless and utterly forgettable to a native.
 A brand’s personality expressed through emotion, nuance, and colloquialism is often the first thing to get lost in translation.

 Fortunately, there is a better way to get a message across in other languages.
 It’s not translation, but adaptation.